Lumbar spine injury occurs when you injure the part of your spinal column that makes up your lower back.

-Many sports are now adapted for wheelchair users and encourage paraplegics to be active and social.
+Many sports are now adapted for wheelchair users and encourage SCI patients with paraplegia to be active and social.

 You can live a very happy and fulfilling life with a lumbar spine injury.
 It just requires a positive mindset and willingness to adjust.